 Canon G1 X Mark III vs Nikon D7200

 The Canon PowerShot G1 X Mark III and the Nikon D7200 are two enthusiast cameras that were announced, respectively, in October 2017 and March 2015.
 The G1X Mark III is a fixed lens compact, while the D7200 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon G1 X Mark III||Nikon D7200|